Satya-Gogia/Satya-Gogia/README.md

 2nd-year CS student building toward AI Engineering and Machine Learning, with production experience most people don't get until years after graduation.

-Currently working as an **SAP Integration Consultant** on live enterprise iFlows, and completing a **Data Science Internship** at Celebal Technologies.
+Currently working as a **CPI Consultant** on live enterprise integrations, and completing a **Data Science Internship** at Celebal Technologies.

 Learning AI, ML, and Cybersecurity simultaneously — building a portfolio of real projects instead of tutorials.
 Long-term goal: AI Engineer role at a top tech company abroad.